aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-charts/_index.md

 {{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Graphic Elements-working_with_charts-ChartDataPoint.py" >}}

+Please see the result below:

 ![line-chart-chartdatapoint-aspose-words-net](working-with-charts-8.png)

 ## How to Work with Single ChartDataPoint of a ChartSeries

-Using [ChartDataPoint](https://reference.aspose.com/words/python-net/aspose.words.drawing.charts/chartdatapoint/) you are able to customize the formatting of a single data point of the chart series.
+Using [ChartDataPoint](https://reference.aspose.com/words/python-net/aspose.words.drawing.charts/chartdatapoint/) you are able to customize the formatting of a single data point of the chart series:

 {{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Graphic Elements-working_with_charts-WorkWithSingleChartDataPoint.py" >}}